piccassol/piccassol/README.md

 - 👀 I’m interested in ML, AI, and web3 development.
 - 🌱 I’m currently learning how to build complex stacks for decentralized building.
-- 🚄 I’m looking to collaborate on web3 project particularly in AI on the Solana blockchain.
+- 🚄 I’m looking to collaborate on web3 projects particularly in AI on the Solana blockchain.
 - 📫 How to reach me noah@arktechnologies.ai
 - 🚈 Pronouns: edge/runner
 - ⚡ Fun fact: I just like to build things